G-Core/product-documentation/documentation/cloud/inference-at-the-edge/deploy-ai-model.md

 To save the new registry, click **Add**.

 5\.
-Enter the name of the Docker image with your model.
-For example, `docker.io/username/model:tag`.
+Enter the name of the image with your model.
+For example, `ghcr.io/namespace/image_name:tag` or `docker.io/username/model:tag`.

 6\.
-Specify a container port.
+Specify a port that a containerized model will listen to.
+The external port for accessing your deployment is always 443 (HTTPS).

 <img src="https://assets.gcore.pro/docs/cloud/inference-at-the-edge/deploy-ai-model/image-name-port.png" alt="Image name and port sections" width="80%">

 ## Step 2.
 Select a flavor

-Choose the configuration for the Kubernetes pod (vGPU/vCPU/RAM) where your model will be deployed.
+This configuration determines the allocated number of resources (GPU/vCPU/RAM) for running your model.
+Ensure that you select sufficient resources.
+Otherwise, the model deployment might fail.

 <img src="https://assets.gcore.pro/docs/cloud/inference-at-the-edge/deploy-ai-model/select-flavor.png" alt="Flavor dropdown in the Pod configuration section" width="80%">